johnbywater/quantdsl/README.md

 ***Domain specific language for quantitative analytics in finance.***

 *Quant DSL* is a hybrid functional programming language for modelling derivative financial instruments. *Quant DSL* is written in Python, looks like Python, and works with Python.

+Stable *Quant DSL* releases are available to [download from the Python Package Index](https://pypi.python.org/pypi/quantdsl).

 Although *Quant DSL* is designed to be integrated into other software applications, a command line interface `quantdsl` is provided so that valuations can be made without any further software development.

 ```
-$ quantdsl --help
+$ quantdsl -h
-usage: quantdsl [-h] [-c CALIBRATION_URL] [--path-count PATH_COUNT] [--pool-size POOL_SIZE] source-url
+usage: quantdsl [-h] [-m MARKET_CALIB] [-p PATHS] [-w WORKERS] [-q] SOURCE

-    Evaluates DSL module at source_url, given market calibration at calibration_url.
+Evaluates DSL module from SOURCE, given market calibration params from MARKET_CALIB.

 positional arguments:
-  source-url            URL of DSL source
+  SOURCE                DSL source URL or file path ("-" to read from STDIN)

 optional arguments:
   -h, --help            show this help message and exit
-  -c CALIBRATION_URL, --calibration-url CALIBRATION_URL
+  -m MARKET_CALIB, --market-calib MARKET_CALIB
-                        URL of market calibration data (default: None)
+                        market calibration URL or file path (default: None)
-  --path-count PATH_COUNT
+  -p PATHS, --paths PATHS
                         paths in Monte Carlo simulation (default: 50000)
-  --pool-size POOL_SIZE
+  -w WORKERS, --workers WORKERS
-                        workers in multiprocessing pool (default: 8)
+                        number workers in multiprocessing pool (default: 4)
+  -q, --quiet           don't show any progress info (default: False)
 ```

-*Quant DSL* is available to [download from the Python Package Index](https://pypi.python.org/pypi/quantdsl).

 Here is an example of a *Quant DSL* model of an American option.
 There are two user defined functions (*Option* and *American*), and an expression which states the specific terms of the option.
 The terms *Market*, *Wait*, *Choice*, *Date*, *TimeDelta* and *nostub* are primitive elements of the language - see section *Overview of the Language* below for more information.